Kimberley Motley: Early life and education

-Motley's father is African-American and her mother is from rural North Korea.
-Her parents met when her father was in the military.
-Motley was raised in a "hard" neighborhood in Milwaukee.
-She became interested in law after a teacher assigned Law & Order for class and after witnessing her father's legal fight for disability after being laid off after a car accident.
+Motley's father was African-American and her mother was from rural North Korea.
+She is a former Mrs. Wisconsin and grew up in a “hard” Milwaukee neighborhood filled with poverty and crime.
+Her parents met when her father was in the military and her mother immigrated to the U.S. She became interested in law after a teacher assigned Law & Order for class and after witnessing her father's legal fight for disability after being laid off after a car accident.

 Motley received an Associate of Arts and Sciences (A.A.S.) degree from Milwaukee Area Technical College in 1997.
 She received a B.A. degree from the University of Wisconsin–Milwaukee in 2000, and in 2003 received an M.A. from the same institution.
 In the same year, she earned a J.D. from Marquette University Law School.